- An online submission interface has been developed to help with the submission of 4DN metadata.

 - You can start your submission at a lower level item type (eg. Biosample) if that makes things easier for you.

 To create a new item

-When you click Create the first thing you will be asked is to create an alias for your item.
-This is a lab specific unique identifier for this object taking the form of xxxx:xxxxx where the portion before the colon is a lab designation eg. 4dndcic and the portion after is an identifier that you choose that is unique within your lab group (see section on using aliases here).
+- When you click Create the first thing you will be asked is to create an alias for your item.
+This is a lab specific unique identifier for this object taking the form of xxxx:xxxxx where the portion before the colon is a lab designation eg. 4dn-dcic-lab and the portion after is an identifier of your choice that is unique within your lab group (see section on using aliases here).